How to Convert PDF Table to Excel

 What file formats can I export to?

-Tried copying a table from a bank statement PDF into Excel?
+Tried copying a table from a PDF into Excel?
 Chances are, the layout broke and the data scattered everywhere.
-It’s a common headache—especially with scanned files or multi-page statements.
+It’s a common headache—especially with scanned files or multi-page documents.

 But it doesn’t have to be this hard.
 Once you know how to convert PDF table to Excel the right way, you can skip the manual cleanup and save serious time.